 Step 2: Market Analysis

-These points will affect every decision, what content you make, how you market, where you tour, and who you’re likely to collaborate with.
+These data points will affect every decision, what content you make, how you market, where you tour, and who you’re likely to collaborate with.
 Most independent musicians skip this entirely.
 They rely on gut feeling, instinct, and their mates telling them what sounds good.
 This approach has never and will never account for their specific circumstances, genre, geography, or, most importantly, audience.

 Practical Market Research